Skip to main content

 Requirements

-• Candidates will be required to hold a minimum Second Class Honours Grade II in a primary honours degree (NFQ Level 8) or equivalent in a subject related to that of the MSc programme such as (but not exclusive to) healthcare, nursing, biomedical, bioengineering, pre-med or any biological science; Or hold a medical qualification of the NUI or an equivalent institution, and hold full professional registration with the Medical Council of Ireland or equivalent national regulatory body.
+• Applicants will be required to hold a minimum Second Class Honours Grade 2 in a primary honours degree (NFQ Level 8) in a subject related to that of the MSc programme such as (but not exclusive to) healthcare, nursing, biomedical, bioengineering, pre-med or any biological science; Or hold a medical qualification of the NUI or an equivalent institution, and hold full professional registration with the Medical Council of Ireland or equivalent national regulatory body.

-• Applications will also be considered from registered nurses who completed their training prior to the introduction of honours nursing degree programmes.
-Such candidates must hold full professional registration with the Nursing and Midwifery Board of Ireland (NMBI) or equivalent.
+• Applications will also be considered from registered healthcare professionals who completed their training prior to the introduction of honours degree programmes.
+Such applicants must hold full professional registration in Ireland or an equivalent.

-• In exceptional circumstances applicants with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent, in a subject unrelated to that of the MSc, may be recommended for entry to the programme under Recognition of Prior Learning (RPL), subject to the approval of the Programme Committee.
+• In exceptional circumstances applicants with a Second Class Honours Grade 2 in a primary honours degree (NFQ, Level 8) in a subject unrelated to that of the MSc, may be recommended for entry to the programme under Recognition of Prior Learning (RPL), subject to the approval of the Programme Committee.

 For Applicants with Qualifications Completed Outside of Ireland